htp84/kolada/README.md

 [![Build Status](https://travis-ci.org/htp84/kolada.svg?branch=master)](https://travis-ci.org/htp84/kolada)

-The purpuse of this api is to provide an easy way to download data from Kolada using Python 3.
+The purpose of this api is to provide an easy way to download data from Kolada using Python 3.
 The API uses the [requests](https://github.com/requests/requests) module.

-Supports Python **3.6**
+Supports Python **3.4+**

 ```python
 >>> from kolada import Kpi